MartinPankraz/sap-nodejs-on-cosmosdb-app/README.md

 ## Contributions and community work 👩🏼‍🤝‍👨🏽

 Follow [this thread](https://github.com/sapmentors/cds-pg/issues/355) to stay up to date with CDS for Azure CosmosDB and SAP CAP driven by the amazing SAP Mentors.
+Feel free to comment under the associated blog posts or create [issues](https://github.com/MartinPankraz/sap-nodejs-on-cosmosdb-app/issues) here on GitHub.